 CivicScotties | Agnes Scott College

-The Agnes Scott College Circle partners with its on-campus civic engagement office to table for voter registration, voter education, and mail-in ballots throughout the year.
-O∆K members are trained on how to respond to common questions students have about voting and assist students register to vote.
+The Agnes Scott College Circle partnered with its on-campus civic engagement office to table for voter registration, voter education, and mail-in ballots throughout the year.
+O∆K members were trained on how to respond to common questions about voting and assisted students in registering to vote.

 Chamber’s Classroom Connection | Florida State University

-The FSU Circle adopted a kindergarten classroom at a local elementary school and supported the students throughout the year by providing a volunteer each month to read to the class.
-The circle also hosts snack and supply drives at general body meetings.
+The FSU Circle adopted a kindergarten classroom at a local elementary school and supported the students throughout the year by providing a volunteer to read to the class each month.
+The circle also hosted snack and supply drives at general body meetings.

 One Warm Coat Drive | Missouri Southern State University